-This Plan of Management authorises Council to grant leases, licences or any other estates for community land covered in this Plan of Management for purposes and uses which are identified or consistent with those in Tables 10.
-Some examples of longer term arrangements, including licences, leases and other estates, are outlined in the following Table 10.
+This Plan of Management authorises Council to grant leases, licences or any other estates for community land covered in this Plan of Management for purposes and uses which are identified or consistent with those in Tables 6-9.
+Some examples of longer term arrangements, via licence, lease or other estates are outlined in the following Table 10.
 Shorter arrangements (for example, a short term agreement associated with a particular event, or an activity recurring regularly either via annual or seasonal agreement) are set out in Table 11.

 Calculations for fees and charges for leases and licences will be based on independent market rental valuations that are based on comparisons to similar services and facilities with similar locations, building and land conditions.
 As a minimum standard, the financial return from licence fees should offset asset maintenance, renewal and any operational costs.
 Council may also apply subsidies to not for profit organisations where there are demonstrated community benefits or financial hardship.
-Subsidies are generally not applied to commercial agreements.
+Subsidies are generally not applied to agreements with commercial operators.

-Table 10 - Leases, Licences and other
+Table 10 - Leases, Licences and other estates